 Those who are frail, or with physical impairments that restrict exercise, or over 80, and who cannot afford a vibration machine will benefit from a physical exercise program that gradually introduces, over a period of many months, more intensive types of shaking and body vibrations.
 It is beyond the scope of this article to provide details of this program here.

 Another common feature of aging is an absence of activities that produce sweating or perspiration.
 This is another feature of the traditional Buteyko method.
 As it was quoted in Part 1, Dr. Buteyko said in his 1972 Lecture in the Moscow State University, “We need about three hours of hard work every day to perspire.
 This will be a standard for man.”

 Is there a difference between different types of perspiration?
 Yes, night sweats are symptoms of poor health.
 Sweating in a sauna is healthy, but sweating due to exercise is even better (possibly much better).

 Since it is harder to exercise rigorously and sweat with aging, the elderly can use more (heavier) clothing during or at the end of an exercise.
 This simple method dramatically increases perspiration (up to 10 or more times).

 Those breathing students who are prone to overheating and experience headache and other symptoms after overheating can use warm vests or jackets.
 This allows them to keep their arms and legs (for vests) or legs only (for jackets) uncovered for better heat exchange during exercise.

-The primary goal here is to have a large wet spots on a t-shirt after exercise, while the criteria of success is absence of offensive or unpleasant smell from perspiration (ancient yoga books also claim that real yoga masters have sweet sweat).
+The primary goal here is to have large wet spots on a t-shirt after exercise, while the criteria of success are the absence of offensive or unpleasant smell from perspiration (ancient yoga books also claim that real yoga masters have sweet sweat).